Avengers Academy: "Heroic Age"

 After video of the Hood assaulting Tigra goes viral, Hazmat, Veil and Striker track down Hood, now depowered, and torture him.
 Veil records the incident and the students upload the video in the same manner as Tigra's assault.
 When the students show Tigra the video she becomes furious and expels all those involved.
 Quicksilver helps Finesse seeks out Taskmaster believing him to be her biological father but is called back early to attend a faculty meeting to determine if Tigra's decision to expel Hazmat, Veil, and Striker was just.
 The teachers overturn the decision and instead place the students involved on probation.
 After the expelled students are readmitted, Speedball takes them all on a field trip to Stamford, Connecticut, to visit the memorial of the incident that started the Civil War.
 At the memorial, the group is attacked by the Cobalt Men which Speedball easily defeats using his Penance powers.
 Veil later sneaks into Pym's lab in order to find a way to help him bring Wasp back.

 Veil soon finds that what seemed to be Wasp was in fact Carina, wife of Korvac.
 Korvac follows Carina back and the Avengers are summoned to fight him.
 With the Avengers soon defeated, Carina uses her powers to transform the students into adults.
 Carina tells the students that she has placed their consciousness in their adult bodies from possible futures.
 After the students defeat Korvac, they revert to their normal bodies with the exception of Reptil, who remains in his adult body from a possible future.
 On prom night at the Avengers Academy with members of the Young Allies and past members of the Initiative in attendance, Reptil still in his adult body dances with Komodo.
 When Hardball accuses Reptil of hitting on "his girl", a fight breaks out but is soon broken up by Pym and Speedball.
 After the fight Reptil speaks with Spider-Girl, who tells him that she liked him the way he was, and reverts to his teenage body.

 While the adult Avengers are dealing with the eruption of Mount Etna, Tigra and the students learn that Electro has broken into a French lab.
-Once on the scene, the students discover the Electro is accompanied by the rest of the Sinister Six.
+Once on the scene, the students discover that Electro is accompanied by the rest of the Sinister Six.
 The Sinister Six overpower the students and Doctor Octopus steals a device containing self-sustaining power.
 The team barely escapes before an explosion takes out the lab.
 Back at the academy, Pym then tells the students that he has failed to prepare them for such a fight and they will train harder as a result.